Biarritz of the North

 |'' A quaint and quiet little place, its houses were chiefly thatched and had outside stairs and picturesque outshots overhanging the street on beams of wood and pillars of stone. - 'The White Cockade' by James Grant|

 During the eighteenth century the Royal Burgh of North Berwick was separate from the Westgait.
 The Royal Burgh comprised of two streets Trongait (Quality Street) and Eastgait (High Street).
 While the area known as Westgate stretched westwards from the Clarty Burn which flowed down Kays Wynd (Law Road) and across what is now Market Place to the sea.
 Westgate ended at School Alley (Church Road) where the buildings there gave way to open fields on the Glebe and West Links.
-The only building standing in what is now Forth Street was the Dirleton Granary.
+The only building standing in what is now Forth Street was the Dirleton Granary owned by John Baillie in 1609 and John Oliver in 1634 before the ownership transferred to Alexander Nisbet of Archerfield Estate.
 There was no road to the harbour, access was across the sands.

 During the 10th century the Earl's of Fife owned the land at North Berwick and David, Earl of Fife established a ferry from North Berwick to Earlsferry and built a hospice for the pilgrims travelling to St Andrews.
 Duncan, 4th Earl of Fife established a Cistercian nunnery around 1150, but there was no mention of North Berwick in the mid 13th century Gough map.
-The first reference to a port at North Berwick was in 1177.
-At that time a stone quay was constructed at the harbour but shortly after the Earl's moved away to Threave (Kirkcudbright) and shipping from the port declined.
-The last of the Earls of Fife to own the North Berwick estate was Isabel, Countess of Fife who lived through the revolutionary reign of David II
+The earliest reference to North Berwick was in 1177 when the town was the southern part of the sea passage of which Earlsferry formed the north terminus.
+At that time a stone quay was constructed at the North Berwick harbour but shortly after the Earl's moved away to Threave (Kirkcudbright) and shipping from the port declined.
+The last of the Earls of Fife to own the North Berwick estate was Isabel, Countess of Fife who lived through the revolutionary reign of David II.

 In 1344, King David II appointed William Chalmers keeper of the port at North Berwick.
 To challenge the growing influence of the Earls Of Douglas at Tantallon, King David appointed his law officer, Adam Cissour as coroner of Berwickshire and keeper of the 'winter port' at North Berwick in 1358.
 David also installed Walter Bell, the St Andrews trained Chaplin as vicar of North Berwick in 1365.
 This was to strengthen his control over the swelling pilgrim traffic passing through the chapel dedicated to St Mary at Whitekirk, the ferry crossing at North Berwick and the St Monans shrine in Fife.
 By 1413 over 15,000 pilgrims travelled this spiritual route, raising 1422 merks annually.